“What matches hot pink ski pants?” my husband asks.

 Ski or Snowboard Boots

-Ski Pants for colder days, Wind Pants for the warmer days
+Ski Pants for colder days, Wind Pants for spring ski days

-Ski Jacket for wintry conditions, Windbreaker/Shell for warmer weather
+Ski Jacket for wintry conditions, Windbreaker/Shell for warm ski days

 Base Layer/Long Underwear